Calculating eigenvectors in max-algebra by mutation-sunflower method: Preliminaries

-Let $v=(v_1,v_2,\dots, v_n)^T\in\zR_+^n, v\neq 0$.
-Then $v$ is called scaled if $\|v\|= \max(v_1,v_2,\dots, v_n)= 1$.
-The set $S$ is called scaled if all its elements are scaled.
+Let $v=(v_1,v_2,\dots, v_n)\in\zR_+^n, v\neq 0$.
+Then $v$ is called scaled if The set $S$ is called scaled if all its elements are scaled.

 The set $S$ is called {\it dependent} if $v$ is a max-combination of $S-\{v\}$ for some $v\in S$.
 Otherwise $S$ is independent.
-Let $S, T\subseteq\zR_+^n.$ The set $S$ is called a basis of $T$ if it is an independent set of generators for $T$.
-We recall two results from \cite{Bu} (\cite[Lemma 3.3.1, Theorem 3.3.9 and Corollary 3.3.11]{Bu}). \begin{lem} Let $S$ be a set of scaled generators of a max-algebraic cone $T\subseteq\zR_+^n$ and let $v$ be a scaled extremal in $T$.
-Then $v\in S$. \end{lem} \begin{thm} The set of scaled extremals of a max-algebraic cone $T$ is a basis of $T$ and it is a minimal set of generators for $T$.
+Let $S, W\subseteq\zR_+^n.$ The set $S$ is called a basis of $W$ if it is an independent set of generators for $W$.

+Let $V_{\oplus} (A, \mu (A))$ be a principal max-eigencone of $A\in \mathbb{R}^{n\times n} _{+}$ (see e.g. \cite[Chapters 3 and 4]{Bu}), i.e., $V_{\oplus}(A, \mu (A))= \{x \in \mathbb{R}^n _+ : A \otimes x = \mu (A)x \}$.
+Clearly, $V_{\oplus}(A, \mu(A))$ is a subset of $\zR_+^n$ closed under max-addition and nonnegative scalar multiplication, that is, it is a max-cone of $\zR_+^n$.
+Recall that for an irreducible matrix $A$ it may happen that the basis of a principal max-eigencone may be of cardinality larger than one and this cardinality corresponds to a number of nonequivalent critical nodes (e.g., to the number of components of connectivity of a critical graph; see e.g. Theorem 4.3.5 of \cite{Bu}).
+We also recall two results from \cite{Bu} (\cite[Lemma 3.3.1, Theorem 3.3.9 and Corollary 3.3.11]{Bu}). \begin{lem} Let $S$ be a set of scaled generators of a max-times algebraic cone $T\subseteq\zR_+^n$ and let $v$ be a scaled extremal in $T$.
+Then $v\in S$. \end{lem} \begin{thm} The set of scaled extremals of a max-times algebraic cone $T$ is a basis of $T$ and it is a minimal set of generators for $T$.
 If $T$ is finitely generated, then the set of scaled extremals is non-empty and it is a unique scaled basis for $T$. \end{thm}